Tree Watering Guide

 Please watch this video to learn more about how to fill a tree gator.

-Who is in charge of watering my trees?
+Who is in charge of watering your trees?